annahung31/firingServiceFee/README.md

 # change log
 * 2025-06-07
-    * Move calculation list block to the right to aviod overflow.
+    * Move calculation list block to the right to avoid overflow.
+    * Add responsive design for mobile devices with stacked layout and improved touch targets.